labscript-suite/labscript-suite/README.md

 *Notes*:

 * Steps 1 and 2 are executed automatically as part of the `labscript-profile-create` command.
-However, for multiple hosts, step 3 above must still be followed.
+However, for multiple hosts, step 3 above must still be followed to ensure the same public-key is used by all hosts running *labscript suite* programs.

 * There is an outstanding issue with the ZMQ Python bindings on Windows ([zeromq/pyzmq#1148](https://github.com/zeromq/pyzmq/issues/1148)), whereby encryption is significantly slower for Python distributions other than [Anaconda](https://www.anaconda.com).
 Until this issue is resolved, we recommend that Windows users on an untrusted network use the Anaconda Python distribution (and install `pyzmq` using `conda install pyzmq`).

+### Application shortcuts

+Operating-system menu shortcuts, correct taskbar behaviour, and environment activation for the Python GUI applications (blacs, lyse, runmanager, and runviewer) is now handled by a standalone Python package [desktop-app](https://github.com/chrisjbillington/desktop-app) (per installation instructions above).
+This currently supports Windows and Linux (Mac OS X support is forthcoming).

 ### Source code structure (developer installation)